sipark5340/PathDeep/README.md

         subtests.append(subtest_x)
 ```

-This part makes the gene expression expression as an input shape of PathDeep.
+This part makes the gene expression matrix as an input shape of PathDeep.
 - subtrains : data set for training PathDeep.
 - subtests : data set for testing PathDeep performance.